 The script loads the data of two insitu wind and temperature observations and the corresponding model forecast.
 Note the model temperatures are in Kelvin.
-The data is stored as pandas dataframes, for example for the model temperature and time:
+The data is stored as pandas dataframes, for example, for the model temperature and time:

 st1_temp.model